Alternate Activity 2: Circle of Friends

 Ask for a volunteer to stand in the center of the circle.
 Try the game.
 Then add:

 To expand the game, have the child in the center stay leaned back.
-Instruct him/her to pivot on his/her heels as the others pass him/her around the circle.
+Instruct them to pivot on their heels as the others pass them around the circle.
 It is best to have an adult in the circle to demonstrate this process, first, so the children see the readiness, gentleness and care they will need to use.

 Do this game a few times.
 Try to let everyone who wants to go in the circle have a turn.